-This is a three-day research-based program for high school students who have a strong interest in science, technology, engineering, and math (STEM).
+This is a three-day research-based program for high school students who have an interest in science, technology, engineering, and math (STEM).
 On each trip 9 participants eat, sleep, and work aboard the schooner while deeply exploring the functioning and health of the Great Lakes.

 Participants determine the thermal structure of the lake, and collect fish, plankton, water, and lake sediment for analysis.
 They also record daily weather observations and report them to NOAA.
 With this foundation in Great Lakes limnology research, participants collaborate to design and complete a research project on invasive species or other topics of interest.
 A professional ROV is also available to assist with collecting data for research projects.
 At the end of the trip, groups present their research to family members, peers, and the general public who have gathered at the dock.